kartverket/kvib/packages/kvib-design-tokens/README.md

 There are several more, like colors/main for our main color palette (most colors should come from here), and colors/text for colors used in typography.

-### Depth

-The depth category includes drop shadows and z-indexes (elevation), grouped by regular use cases.

 ### Fonts

 The font category includes all font families and styles - including matching line heights, font weights and so forth.